 Once Kent State University receives your financial aid application results from the federal processors, we determine your eligibility based on your financial need.
-At that point the student's record runs through our automated processing programs and an Initial Financial Aid Award Notification letter is mailed to the student.
-As subsequent adjustments are made to your financial aid notification, an email will be sent notifying you of any changes.
-Student Tools/FlashFast is always the most up-to-date information about your student aid and we encourage you to view that often.
-Student Tools/FlashFast can be accessed through FlashLine from the Kent State home page.
+At that point the student's record runs through our automated processing programs and an Initial Financial Aid Award Notification letter is mailed (incoming Freshman only) to the student.
+Continuing students will receive an email award letter.
+As subsequent adjustments are made to your financial aid, an email will be sent notifying you of any changes.
+FlashLine always has the most up-to-date information about your student aid and we encourage you to view that often.
+Follow the steps below to log in to FlashLine.

 Q. How is my financial aid award determined?

 The federal government has established a formula which determines your expected family contribution, or EFC, and can be found on the top-right corner of your Student Aid Report (SAR).
 This formula, which is used by colleges and universities throughout the country, estimates your family’s financial strength in order to determine the amount your family should be able to contribute to the cost of education for the academic year.
 Family income, assets, size of the family, number in college, as well as an allowance for retirement are among a few of the items evaluated by this formula.
 The expected family contribution (EFC) is subtracted from the cost of attendance to determine your financial need.
 Once this is determined, the student financial aid office is able to determine the types and amounts of federal, state, local and institutional aid you are entitled to receive.
 These include both need and non-need based aid.
 Once the award(s) have been determined the student is mailed an official financial aid notification, often called an "award letter".

 Cost of Attendance $12,000 - Expected Family Contribution $3,500 = Financial Need $8,500